 In ancient Mesopotamian religion, Humbaba was a giant raised by Utu, the Sun god.
 He was the doorkeeper of the Cedar Forest where the gods lived, and was regarded as a very dangerous and fearsome monster.
 In the end Humbaba is decapitated by Enkidu and Gilgamesh and his head is put in a leather sack.
 Heads like these were used as amulets since they were believed to be apotropaic.
-The iconography of the apotropaic severed head of Humbaba is documented from the First Babylonian Dynasty to the Achaemenid rule.
+The iconography of the apotropaic severed head of Humbaba is documented from the First Babylonian Dynasty to the Persian Achaemenid rule.
 It finds a Greek parallel in the myth of Perseus and the head of Medusa, similarly placed in his leather sack.

 A finely modelled hardstone pendant of the Babylonian demon Humbaba.
 The pendant is carved with the grimacing and grotesque face of the demon revealing his teeth, with a bearded mane along the jawline and bulging eyes.
 This piece features a suspension loop and is suitable for modern wear.
 Its back is unworked.

 Condition: Very fine, intact.
 Minor scratches on the back.